XenitAB/xenitab.github.io/docs/blog/12factor.md

 This factor captures a practice that is common in the [Rails](https://rubyonrails.org/) and [Drupal](https://www.drupal.org/) ecosystems, among others.
 These are based on interpreted languages where it is relatively easy to give scripting or interactive access to the app's internals: the main reason is to ensure that database access occurs using the same models that are used during runtime.
 In compiled languages, this requires a modularization (e.g. making the data model a separate library) that would complicate development.

 However, the factor has two underlying principles which holds even today.
 First, that tools used to administer an app should be versioned and released with the same discipline as your app is.
 Second, that operating and upgrading an app is part of its ordinary usage and there is nothing strange with adding endpoints for internal administrative use.
 Put differently, at least factors I - IV should apply to the app's tooling just as it does to the app itself.

-Indicators:

-- a particular person does all updates
-- a particular bouncepoint is used for all administration
-- tools (e.g. scripts, binaries) are wrapped with e.g. a Makefile

 ## What else is there?